joshas/Viewer/README.md

 and modify it however you want.
 Just be aware that current implementation has some major issues.

 ## Issues
-- closing main app does not close Viewer window
 - opening big files will freeze fman and eat all your RAM

 ## Usage